markydoodled/Note.it/README.md

 # Note.it

-This Is A Simple Text Editor For Mac And iOS That Is Mostly Built With SwiftUI.
-It Is Designed To Take Up Less Resources And Less Storage, And Be Used In Small Quick Bursts Of Writing Or Note Taking.
-It Uses Its Own Proprietary .textedit Document Format (Similar To .txt Format).
+This Is A Simple Developer Focused Code Editor For macOS, iOS And iPadOS That Is Built With SwiftUI.
+It Is Designed To Be Very Efficient And Take Up As Little Resources/Storage As Possible.
+It's Ideal To Be Used In More Mobile And On-The-Go Situations For Quick Bursts Of Coding Or Note Taking.

-## **Releases**
+## Releases

 [Click Here...](https://github.com/markydoodled/Note.it/releases)

-## **Features**
+## Features

  - Easy To Learn Interface
  - Familiar Text Editing Commands